 Do you have a new teaching idea you'd like to explore?
 Or would you like to experiment with a teaching innovation in your classroom while having the support of a group of faculty members?
 If so, CTL's new Reflective Teaching Badge program may be for you!

-That’s where the Reflective Teaching Badge program comes in.
-Engaging in professional development around teaching is only the first step to teaching improvement.
+At the Center for Teaching and Learning we engage thousands of educators each year with professional development opportunities to enhance teaching and learning.
+However, engaging in professional development around teaching is only the first step to teaching improvement.
 To actually make a positive impact on your students, you need to apply those great ideas to your teaching practice.
 Submitting reflections towards the Reflective Teaching Badge provides a forum for documenting these changes and recording the impact you observe on student learning.

-In addition, participating in the program will get you started on documenting the ways you are making your teaching more effective.
+In addition, participating in the program will help you document the ways you are making your teaching more effective.
 As Georgia Tech expands its emphasis on teaching effectiveness to support student success, having this documentation will be useful!

 We've put together these ideas for what to do with your Reflective Teaching Badge after you've earned it!

 How do I participate in the Reflective Teaching Badge Program?

 - Engage in one or more professional development experiences with Georgia Tech colleagues focused around teaching